defonotupsar/motivational_poster/README.md

 # motivational_poster

-This motivational poster was made for shwe
+This motivational poster was made for the dodoest dei